 What are the Buddhist holidays, ceremonies, and other events each year?

 Something that many new Western Buddhists do not know is that Buddhism is not a single religious tradition!
-There are more than one school of Buddhism, many different traditions and scriptures, and many country specific and cultural practices.
+There is more than one school of Buddhism, many different traditions and scriptures, and many country-specific and cultural practices.

 Compared to the Gregorian calendar we all know and use, Buddhists base their holidays largely on the lunar calendar.
 This is why the dates often change every year.
 For example, many know that Christmas is always December 25th, but a Buddhist holiday will depend on the lunar calendar for that year.

 What are some “major” holidays that most Buddhists know and celebrate?
 There are a few!
 Again, there are many Buddhist traditions, so this does not mean all Buddhists celebrate the same holidays.

 Celebrated on the first full moon in July.
 This holidays commemorates the Buddha’s first teaching at Deer Park to his five former ascetic companions.
 Upon hearing his Dharma talk, his five former disciples became the Buddha’s first disciples and was the start of the very first Buddhist Sangha.